Tablet PC Reviews

 The Android tablets have evolved into a favorite over the iPad, and many consumers are choosing to spend their hard earned money on an Android tablet since it is more flexible: having many more options, brands, and features to choose from; plus they are much less money.

 Android tablets have proven to be very beneficial in a business environment with their portability and security features.
-Students love the Android tablets for class since their are 7 inch and 8 inch tablets available that easily fit into their bag.
+Students love the Android tablets for class since there are 7 inch and 8 inch tablets available that easily fit into their bag.
 Others enjoy the large number of games and productivity apps available for Android.
+Teachers are using Android tablets more since many have an HDMI port which they can connect to a HD TV to show presentations and videos.

 Check out some of the recent releases, and visit our Tablet PC Store to browse prices and availability.